chrisseaton/rhizome/doc/lowering.md

 passed in as a value to the `call_managed` node, just as the receiver and argument nodes are.

+### Convert immediates

+If a value is a constant it may be possible to encode an instruction with the constant embedded directly in the code, rather than loading the value into a register and then using the register as an operand.
+This may reduce register pressure, improve the ability of the processor to run instructions in parallel as it is one less data flow to track, and reduce code size.

+For example, the AMD64, `shl` shift-left instruction can have the number of bits by which to shift be specified as a register, a constant value, or even a special value of one which has its own encoding.

+To help the code generators emit these instructions, the lowering process includes an optimisation pass that looks for instructions that can be encoded with a constant value and that have a constant as input.
+It creates a new node called an `immediate` rather than a `constant`.
+Immediate nodes are not subject to scheduling, register allocation, or optimisations such as global-value-numbering, but they can be read by the code generator when deciding how to emit an instruction.

+In Rhizome the convert-immediates pass is not specific for one architecture, but of course deciding which instructions should have immediate values does depend on the architecture.
+Therefore information about which instructions can have immediates is passed into the convert-immediates pass as list of patterns of instructions and the arguments which can be immediates.
+This is similar to how some code generation strategies work, as described in the code generation document.

 ### More technical details

 The lowering process is often accompanied with a transition in the data